mzxio/red/transcription/the story/book two/Too many voices, too many sounds.md

 ### Too many voices, too many sounds.

-The flood, the flood, the endless flood.
 Why won’t it ever stop?
-All previous agreements nullified, superseded.
 Scattered debris and dust and ashes.
 What is real?
 None of what was left remains.
+All previous agreements nullified, superseded.

 “No one can ever find the body.
 Only if you go looking in the past.”